Thematic option, minor, aviation, coop

 The UFV Bachelor of Integrated Studies program is a stepping stone into many different careers, depending on how you customize your program of study.

-Common fields that many Integrated Studies graduates pursue include education, government and administrative support, community programming and outreach, aviation (for students with a thematic option in aviation), and business.
+Common fields that many Integrated Studies graduates pursue include education, government and administrative support, community programming and outreach, aviation (for students with a theme in aviation), and business.

 Enter the Bachelor of Integrated Studies program directly, or through transfer.
 For more information, view the UFV calendar to see the Bachelor of Integrated Studies requirements.